 Costly Operation and Limited Resources

-The submission of shareholder proposals, especially if done on a large scale, can prove a costly operation.
-While these costs would only constitute a small fraction of large institutional investors’ costs, they can prove substantial for individual shareholders.
-First, individual shareholders have to devote time and resources to the preparation and submission of shareholder proposals as well as to the attendance of various shareholder meetings.
+The submission of shareholder proposals, especially if done on a large scale, can prove a costly activity.
+While these costs would constitute only a small fraction of large institutional investors’ costs, they can prove substantial for individual shareholders.
+First, individual shareholders must devote time and resources to preparing and submitting shareholder proposals as well as to attending various shareholder meetings.
 Evelyn Davis, who lived in Washington, attended as many as 50 meetings a year and had to spend much of each spring traveling to New York, Chicago, Detroit, Pittsburgh, and other cities to attend annual meetings.
 Chevedden is known to arrive at the annual meetings of public companies on foot or by bus.
-As one gadfly summarized it: "meetings are a drain financially and in terms of time."
+As summarized by one gadfly: “meetings are a drain financially and in terms of time.”

 Second, to submit proposals to a large number of companies, gadflies need to hold a financial stake in a large number of companies simultaneously.
-Evelyn Davis, for instance, maintained investments of at least $2,000—the minimum threshold needed to be eligible to file a shareholder proposal—in 80 to 120 companies at any time.
+Evelyn Davis, for instance, maintained investments of at least $2,000, the minimum threshold needed to be eligible to file a shareholder proposal, in 80 to 120 companies at any time.
 Such a portfolio is trivial for institutional investors.
-However, holding positions in a large number of companies can be expensive and requires significant resources for human investors who typically only have access to their personal wealth.
-John Chevedden stated that he relies on his father’s holdings and teaming up with other small investors, such as William Steiner and his son Kenneth, to satisfy the threshold in around 100 companies.
+However, holding positions in a large number of companies can be expensive and requires significant resources for individual investors who typically have access only to their personal wealth.
+John Chevedden has stated that he relies on his father’s holdings and on collaborating with other small investors, such as William Steiner and his son Kenneth, to satisfy the threshold in around 100 companies.

-As a result of the cost and time investment required, gadflies can only target a limited number of companies.
-Indeed, evidence we provide in this Article shows gadflies tend to sponsor shareholder proposals at much larger companies (mostly those in the S&P 500), which may attract and be more susceptible to public opinion.
+As a result of the cost and time investment required, gadflies can target only a limited number of companies.
+Indeed, the evidence we provide in this Article shows that gadflies tend to sponsor shareholder proposals at much larger companies, mostly those in the S&P 500, which may attract and be more sensitive to public opinion.
 Yet, this leaves an entire market of targets, mostly medium- and small-cap companies, which are not subject to the governance reforms initiated by gadflies.

 Lack of Direct Financial Incentives

-According to conventional economic theory, individual investors in large public corporations have extremely little (if any) incentive to invest time and effort into the costly process of engaging with companies in order to amend their governance structure.
+According to conventional economic theory, individual investors in large public corporations have extremely little, if any, incentive to invest time and effort in the costly process of engaging with companies in order to amend their governance structure.
 Shareholders, who usually hold an extremely small stake in any given company, must bear all the costs associated with their engagements, while sharing the benefits they generate with all of their fellow shareholders.
 Thus, it is simply economically rational for most shareholders to be apathetic.

 Gadflies are a rare exception to this general theory.
 Their decision to engage in the submission of shareholder proposals cannot be explained in purely financial terms.
-As one of the gadflies characterizes their motivation: "[w]e are doing this as a public service.”
-Unlike other players in the corporate governance landscape, such as independent directors, institutional investors, or activist hedge funds, gadflies do not receive any compensation in excess of any increased return on their shares for their engagement or for their contribution to the enhancement of governance terms, not even a reimbursement for expenses.
+As one of the gadflies characterizes their motivation: “[w]e are doing this as a public service.”
+Unlike other players in the corporate governance landscape, such as independent directors, institutional investors, or activist hedge funds, gadflies do not receive any compensation beyond any increased return on their shares for their engagement or for their contribution to the enhancement of governance terms: not even a reimbursement for expenses.